51ngul4r1ty/atoll-mono/README.md

    - at root level: `npm run setup-database`
    - if it was successful you'll see:
      "Executed SQL statement to set up test user account successfully."
+8. Set up sample data:
+   - use pgAdmin or psql to execute the script `data.sql`
-8. Run the app to verify that everything is set up correctly:
+9. Run the app to verify that everything is set up correctly:
    - at root level: `npm start`
    - console output will have something like
      `App is running: http://localhost:8500` at the start so you know what URL to use in the browser.
+   - the sample script created a user with login `test` and password `atoll`, so you should be able to use those credentials to login

 Running the App (using source code + Docker)
 --------------------------------------------